validatedpatterns/docs/_posts/2022-12-01-multicluster-devsecops.md

 # Multicluster DevSecOps

-## Secure Supply Chain: The Why and What
+## Software supply chain security: The why and what

 Today more and more organizations are turning to agile development models and DevOps.
 With this approach, development organizations can deliver more enhancements and bug fixes in a timely manner, providing more value to their customers.
 While DevOps can include security earlier in the software lifecycle, in practice this has not always been the case.
 DevSecOps explicitly calls on organizations to pay attention to security best practices and to automate them or “Shift Left” as much as possible.

 DevSecOps means baking in  application and infrastructure security from the start.
 In order to be successful, organizations must look both upstream where their dependencies come from, and also how their components integrate together in the production environment.
 It also means automating security gates to keep the DevOps workflow from slowing down.
 As we learn from experience, we codify that into the automation process.

-A successful DevSecOps based Secure Supply Chain must consider four areas of concern:
+A successful DevSecOps based supply chain must consider four areas of concern:

 1. Secure developer dependencies
 1. Secure code development